 Select TMC motorhomes are equipped with a rear door that allows access to a large interior cargo area when the bed is secured in an upright position.
-Always follow safety warnings regarding suitable cargo types, load weight, and cargo securing when using this space for cargo storage and transportation (see page 23, page 48, and page 66).
+Always follow safety warnings regarding suitable cargo types, load weight, and cargo securing when using this space for cargo storage and transportation (see pages 31, 56, and 85).